MeadCo/ScriptXASPNETMVC/README.md

 # MeadCo ScriptX Helpers for ASP.NET MVC
 A library of helpers for ASP.NET MVC Razor views to simplify the use of The MeadCo ScriptX Add-on for Internet Explorer to deliver controlled printing on client PCs.
+This library is not appropriate for use with .NET Core.

 ## Current Version
-2.2.0
+2.4.0

+v2.4 Added suport for async startup when using ScriptX Services.

+v2.3 Added support for working with enhanced PDF printing in ScriptX Services

 v2.2 Added support for working with ScriptX Services for Windows PC.